sanjeet1999/sanjeet1999/README.md

 ### Hi there 👋
 # 💫 About Me:
 Hello !
-I am software developer.
+I am a software developer.